alan-platform/alan-platform.github.io/pages/tutorials/ide/ide-tutorial.md

 ![Icons](./images_IDE/003.png)

 They determine what you see in area 1.
-The top icon is for the Explorer and the only one you'll need to get started.
+The first icon is for the Explorer and the only one you'll need to get started.
+The ≡ icon above them opens the menu with `File`, `Edit`, `View` and other entries.

 At the bottom left side you'll see these texts: